 Although the Museum of Science and Industry (5700 S. Lake Shore Dr.), first opened its doors in 1933, the hands-on science exhibits inside are strictly cutting edge.
 You'll see eye-popping, high-tech displays on everything from anatomy to the internet including working factory robots, an Apollo 11 training module and a swirling 40-foot tornado re-creation.

-Magnificent MileEven if you hate shopping and only set foot in a store when absolutely necessary, you owe it to yourself to stroll along the stretch of Michigan Avenue running from the Chicago River north to Oak Street in Chicago's Near North Side.
+Magnificent MileEven if you hate shopping and only set foot in a store when absolutely necessary, you owe it to yourself to spend part of your vacation strolling along the stretch of Michigan Avenue running from the Chicago River north to Oak Street in Chicago's Near North Side.
 This glass, steel and concrete canyon bears the august designation of “The Magnificent Mile,” a title that would seem like just another overwrought marketing gimmick cooked up by Chicago tourism boosters if it wasn't—in many senses—true.

 And what's so magnificent about it?
 First, there's all the high-end merchandise available.
 Cartier, Chanel, Gucci, Louis Vuitton, Saks Fifth Avenue, Tiffany & Co., Van Cleef & Arpels, Zara, the list goes on.
 It's a who's who of luxury retailers catering to people who aren't concerned with little things like budgets or price tags.
 If you're at all interested in how the other half lives, or if you are a member in good standing of that fortunate other half, then The Magnificent Mile certainly lives up to its name.